 - Scientific Conference Attendance and Participation for Federal Employees

 - Support for Basic Research in Science and Engineering

 - Strengthen and Stabilize Federal Agency Funding of DOE, NSF, NIST and National Laboratories

 The P&GA Committee welcomes input from the TMS membership about additional relevant issues.
-Contact the TMS Professional Development and Public and Governmental Affairs Manager to learn more about the committee’s activities or to share additional advocacy interests.
+Contact TMS Staff to learn more about the committee’s activities or to share additional advocacy interests.